EusthEnoptEron/JBakaPrince/README.md

 First of all, make sure that you've got maven installed and correctly configured.
 Obviously, you'll also need a JDK.

 1. Clone the repo (`git clone https://github.com/EusthEnoptEron/JBakaPrince.git`)
-2. Move into the newly created folder
+2. Move into the newly created folder (`cd JBakaPrince`)
 3. Build: `mvn package`
+4. *.jar archive is now in `target/JBakaPrince.jar` -- make sure that the resources directory is always in the same folder.

 ## Usage